Old Abilene Town – Abilene, Kansas

 The Historic Abilene, Inc board welcomes you to Old Abilene Town.
 Whether you want to learn more about the wild and wooly west at the end of the Chisholm Trail in Abilene in the 1860’s or check out what’s going on and visit our site – we are here to help you out.

-Historic Abilene, Inc is a non-profit corporation that’s purpose is to create and operate historic Old Abilene Town.
+Historic Abilene, Inc is a non-profit corporation whose purpose is to create and operate historic Old Abilene Town.
 We are constantly working on the grounds and adding new and improved programs, historical items and anything of interest from the time period during the Chisholm Trail.

-Our neighbors to the north, the Abilene Smoky Valley Railroad, has weekend excursion train rides that work in sync with the living history programs that we have as well.
+Our neighbor to the north, the Abilene Smoky Valley Railroad, has weekend excursion train rides that work in sync with the living history programs that we have as well.
 Visit their site at www.asvrr.org to view their schedule and purchase tickets.